inarizushi/fungus-site/docs/commands/audio_commands.md

 Property | Type | Description
  --- | --- | ---
 Control | Fungus.ControlAudio+controlType | What to do to audio
-Audio Source | UnityEngine.AudioSource | Audio clip to play
+_audio Source | Fungus.AudioSourceData | Audio clip to play
 Start Volume | System.Single | Start audio at this volume End Volume | System.Single | End audio at this volume Fade Duration | System.Single | Time to fade between current volume level and target volume level.